The Ultimate Guide to White Water Rafting in Kenya

 Verdict

-For the adventurous, white water rafting in Kenya is a must do.
+For the adventurous, white water rafting in Kenya is a must-do.
 Sagana is especially great, you get to raft Class II to Class V white water so you tackle both gentle and more extreme rapids.
 You can also raft in Athi River though there’s the risk of encountering crocodiles!
-For those looking for a bigger challenge, you can head out to Jinja, Uganda to raft the Nile.
-The braver and more adventurous of the bunch can raft the Zambezi , you can read about Gacheri’s experience here.
+For those looking for a bigger challenge, you can head to Jinja, Uganda to raft the Nile.
+The braver and more adventurous of the bunch can raft the Zambezi, you can read about Gacheri’s experience here.

 White water rafting was so much fun, in retrospect I wish I was less scared.
 Everything you want is truly on the other side of fear.
 It took me by surprise in the most pleasant way.
-You see, as a person who is most scared in the water, rafting has never been at the top of my bucketlist.
+You see, as a person who is most scared in the water, rafting has never been at the top of my bucket list.
 I always dismissed the idea but somehow the thought has been circling my mind this last quarter of the year.
 It was terrifying but exciting, the rush was incredible!
-Definitely more thrilling than bunjee jumping.
-I honestly cannot wait to be back, hopefully I’ll be braver than I was then.
+More thrilling than bungee jumping.
+I honestly cannot wait to be back, hopefully, I’ll be braver than I was then.

 Directions